gatsbyjs/gatsby/docs/docs/eslint.md

 ## Configuring ESLint

-We recommend copying our default ESLint content below to your newly created `.eslintrc.js` file and modifying it per your needs.
+To get started configuring ESLint we recommend copying our default ESLint content below to your newly created `.eslintrc.js` file and modifying it per your needs.
 Reference ESLint's [rules documentation](https://eslint.org/docs/rules/) for more options.
 Sample rules from the plugins are also provided to demonstrate their capabilities.

 ```js:title=.eslintrc.js
 module.exports = {